MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/faqs-transition-unified-interface.md

 ## FAQs: Unified Interface and legacy web client

-### Why should I move to the Unified Interface?
+### Why should I move to Unified Interface?

 Microsoft's vision of a productive workplace requires a modern interface that includes the features and improvements contained in Unified Interface, which provides a more consistent user experience, improved performance and increased user efficiency.
 For more information, see [Unified Interface playbook.](https://docs.microsoft.com/powerapps/maker/model-driven-apps/unified-interface-playbook)

 ### Are my ISVs compatible?

-ISVs have been notified to take action on the transition to the Unified Interface.
+ISVs have been notified to take action on the transition to Unified Interface.
 Contact your ISV directly regarding their timeline for Unified Interface compatibility.

 ### What is the retraining effort?